adleywd/VideoCombining/README.md

-# Video Combining By Aspect Ratio
+# Video Combiner

-This is a avalonia application to combine videos based on aspect ratio.
-(Only tested in Windows)
+This is an Avalonia application for Windows that allows you to combine multiple videos.
+You can either group videos by their aspect ratio and combine them, or merge all videos into a single file while preserving each video's original aspect ratio by adding padding.

 ## Pre-requisites